zhenxuantan/tp/docs/DeveloperGuide.md

 ![Parser class](images/ParserClasses.png)

 How the parsing works:
-* When called upon to parse a user command, the `SweeParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddTaskCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `SweeBookParser` returns back as a `Command` object.
+* When called upon to parse a user command, the `SweeBookParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddTaskCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `SweeBookParser` returns back as a `Command` object.

 <div style="page-break-after: always;"></div>